 VPNs and firewall rules are handled somewhat inconsistently in pfSense® software.
 This section describes how firewall rules are handled for each of the individual VPN options.
 For the automatically added rules discussed here, the addition of those rules may be disabled by checking Disable all auto-added VPN rules under System > Advanced on the Firewall/NAT tab.

-IPsec traffic coming in to the specified WAN interface is automatically allowed as described in IPsec.
-Traffic encapsulated within an active IPsec connection is controlled via user-defined rules on the IPsec tab under Firewall > Rules.
+Traffic encapsulated within an active OpenVPN connection is controlled via user-defined rules on the OpenVPN tab under Firewall > Rules.

 OpenVPN interfaces may also be assigned similar to other interfaces.
 In such cases the OpenVPN tab firewall rules still apply, but there is a separate tab specific to the assigned VPN instance that controls traffic only for that one VPN.

 WireGuard has been removed from the base system in releases after pfSense Plus 21.02-p1 and pfSense CE 2.5.0, when it was removed from FreeBSD.

 If upgrading from a version that has WireGuard active, the upgrade will abort until all WireGuard tunnels are removed.
 For more details, see the Release Notes

 WireGuard is available as an experimental add-on package on pfSense Plus 21.05, pfSense CE 2.5.2, and later versions.
 The settings for the WireGuard add-on package are not compatible with the older base system configuration.